Dr. Robert Murphy: Infinite Banking – Increasing Capital and Cashflow

-Bob Murphy discusses out-of-the-box strategies that complement the entrepreneur.
+Robert Murphy discusses an out-of-the-box strategy, Infinite Banking, that complements the entrepreneur.
 He is an economist in an unconventional wrapper.
-His sense of humor and straight-talk help him convey the most perplexing concepts with elegance and simplicity we can all understand.
+His sense of humor and straight-talk help him convey the most difficult concepts with elegance and simplicity we can all understand.
 He’s a free market thinker with the courage to be contrarian.

 He goes against the grain of the financial and economic status quo that marginalizes entrepreneurs and disregards their primary needs.
 Instead, he salutes the nobility of entrepreneurship.
 He gives clear-cut guidance on how to fortify their financial footing with cash flow and control of capital.

 Where Infinite Banking Fits into Your Cash Flow System

 Infinite banking is sandwiched between Stage 1, where you’re being more efficient and keeping more money you already make, and Stage 3, where you’re increasing cash flow from your investments.

 While it’s nestled into Stage 2, Protection, it also improves everything else around it.
 Infinite Banking helps you keep more of the money you make in Stage 1, amplify your cash-flowing asset strategy in Stage 3, and accelerate your Time and Money Freedom.

 Robert Murphy Has Credentials That Have Earned Him Wide Respect